Prior House: Prior family

-Prior's Atalier Building was ater Lauritz Prior's death still used as ateliers for artists.
+Prior's Atelier Building was after Lauritz Prior's death still used as ateliers for artists.
 Peder Severin Krøyer rented one of the ateliers from around 1877 to 1803.
 He let it out to other artists when he was abroad.
-Other artists to use the ateliers included Vilhelm Rosenstand (in around 1878)., Frants Henningsen, Lauritz Tuxen and Edvard Weie.
+Other artists to use the ateliers included Vilhelm Rosenstand (in around 1878), Frants Henningsen, Laurits Tuxen and Edvard Weie.
 Krøyer and Tuxen founded Kunstnernes Frie Studieskoler in the building.
 Later artists to use the ateliers include Anthon Dorph and Edvard Weie.

 20th century

 Axel Prior died in 1896 but his former company was still based in the building in 1950.
 P.F.
-Jensens lædervarerhandelm a retailer of leather products, occupied the ground floor of the building in the 1900s.
+Jensens lædervarerhandel, a retailer of leather products, occupied the ground floor of the building in the 1900s.
 The premises were later taken over by an antique shop.
 The Atelier Building was for a while used as storage space by Simonsen & Nielsen.

 In 1921, Kunstnernes Statsunderstøttede Croquisskole relocated to the Atelier Building.
-The art school was the resut of a collaboration of between : Kvindelige Kunstneres Samfund (KKS), Malende Kunstneres Sammenslutning (MKS), Kunstnerforeningen af 18.
-November, Charlottenborgs Billedhuggere, Dansk Billedhuggersamfund, Billedhuggerforeningen og Grafisk Kunstnersamfund.
+The art school was the result of a collaboration between : Kvindelige Kunstneres Samfund (KKS), Malende Kunstneres Sammenslutning (MKS), Kunstnerforeningen af 18.
+November, Charlottenborgs Billedhuggere, Dansk Billedhuggersamfund, and Billedhuggerforeningen og Grafisk Kunstnersamfund.
 The first leader of the school was painter and weaver Astrid Holm.
 In September 1937, the school relocated to a ground-floor apartment at Nyhavn 18.

-In 1942 the City launched a plan for the extension of Sankt Annæ Plads to Borgergade.
+In 1942 the city launched a plan for the extension of Sankt Annæ Plads to Borgergade.
 Bredgade 27-31 and part of Bredgade 33 would therefore have to be demolished.
 The plans were later abandoned.
 In 1947 Bredgade 33 was instead sold to Arne Bruun Rasmussen.
 He had for some time been looking for a suitable building for his auction house.
 Viola Blomsterforretning, O. Im.
 Hansen, a f.ower shop, was based in the building in 1950.

 Architecture

 Bredgade 33

 The building is three storeys tall and seven bays wide.
 The three central bays form a median risalit.
-The ground with extra-high ceilings floor was created when the original wallk-out basement was removed in 1903.
+The ground with extra-high ceilings floor was created when the original walk-out basement was removed in 1903.
 Its grey facade is finished with shadow joints and has tall arch-headed display windows.
 The two upper floors are plastered and white-painted.
 The upper part of the median risalit is decorated with fluted pilasters.
 The first-floor windows of the median risalit are arch-headed while the two lateral windows on the same floor are topped by triangular pediments supported by corbels.
 The facade is finished by a dentillated cornice.
 The roof features a three-bays wide flat-roofed window dormer, topped by a balustrade with four sculptures.
 The three-bay wall dormer is flanked by four dormer windows, two on each side.

 Bredgade 33C: Lauritz Prior's atelier

 The aterlier building (Bredgade 33C) is a three-storey building.
-The facade features three alegorical reliefs by Lauritz Prior, representing "sculpture", "painting" and "architecture"- It also features a series of portrait reliefs by Prior of which one of them is a depiction of Bertel Thorvaldsen.
+The facade features three allegorical reliefs by Lauritz Prior, representing "sculpture", "painting" and "architecture".
+It also features a series of portrait reliefs by Prior, one of which one is a depiction of Bertel Thorvaldsen.